 This chapter provides a number of tutorials to learn micro-ROS and relevant tools for the different RTOSes supported by micro-ROS.
 If you are new to micro-ROS, we strongly suggest that you take the tutorials in the following order:

 This tutorial teaches you how to install the micro-ROS framework and tools.
 Then it will guide you to developed your own first micro-ROS application under Linux.
 (If you already know ROS 2, you will see that the tools are well integrated with standard ROS 2.)

-In this tutorial, you will learn how to build the application from the previous tutorial for an Real-Time Operating System (RTOS).
+In this tutorial, you will learn how to build the application from the previous tutorial for a Real-Time Operating System (RTOS).
 You will see how to flash a microcontroller board with the application and how to communicate with it from a microprocessor running ROS 2 on Linux.
 (The tutorial covers all three RTOS supported by micro-ROS, namely NuttX, FreeRTOS, and Zephyr.
 The choice is up to you!)

-Then, at this point, you may head over to the next section Programming with rcl and rclc, where you ‘ll learn the concepts of the micro-ROS C API in this tutorial in depth.
+Then, at this point, you may head over to the next section Programming with rcl and rclc, where you will learn the concepts of the micro-ROS C API in this tutorial in depth.
 If you are already familiar with the ROS 2 C++ API or even the underlying ROS Client Support Library (rcl), you’ll learn this very quickly.